Mathématique: The Set of All You Don't Know

 He rubs the Sixth House tracking device, implanted beneath the skin of his forearm after a ritual initiation so awful that he can’t fully remember it.

 No big deal.
 The crying.
-It’s been happening a lot, lately.
+It’s been happening a lot.
 So he leaks, now.
 There are worse things.
-Tears are just part of him, like the muscle he’s put on or the way he can’t quite hold his thoughts together.
-His brain has turned disorganized and unruly and he tries to give it pep talks, but it doesn’t want to listen.
+Tears are part of him, like the muscle he’s put on or the way he can’t quite hold his thoughts together.
+His brain has turned disorganized and unruly.
+He tries to give it pep talks, but it doesn’t listen.
 Not any more.
 Not since—

 Not since.